 The first step in preparing your lead magnet is to identify a high value piece of content on your website that can be updated or revamped and offered as a PDF to new subscribers.

 If you have some design savvy, you can use the content to create a professional-looking PDF yourself, but hiring someone to do it could save you time.
 The small amount of money you spend having your PDF prettied up will be a drop in the bucket in comparison with the returns you’ll eventually get from your email list.
+You can also provide the option to add a digital signature to PDF when it comes to business paperwork.

 Natalie Sisson from Suitcase Entrepreneur gives several excellent examples of lead magnets in this post -- check them out if you need help getting your creative juices flowing.
 My favorite idea of hers is to offer a complimentary 20 minute consultation because it’s a great reminder that your freebie doesn’t need to be a PDF if that doesn’t fit your business model.